Header Background

 The next step is to develop your content core — the topics that are most closely related to your product.

-4. Select Your Content Formats and Channels
+4. Select Your Content Formats & Channels

-That might include a mixture of:
+Potential channels may include a mixture of:

 The formats you’re using massively impact the channels you’ll use to promote said content.
 There’s no point in getting this far and creating insanely valuable content if nobody will see it.